mouzong/infra-101/cka-kodekloud/README.md

 # show ip adress of the host
 ip addr

+# show all interfaces with bridge
+ip addr show type bridge

 # assign IP addresse to the host temporarily
 ip addr add 192.168.1.10/24 dev eth0